-Citation Needed is a web series produced by The Technical Difficulties: Tom Scott acts as the host and moderator while the other members - Chris Joel, Matt Gray, and Gary Brannan - act as contestants.
+Citation Needed is a Web Video Series produced by The Technical Difficulties, with Tom Scott acting as the host and moderator while the other members — Chris Joel, Matt Gray, and Gary Brannan — act as contestants.
 It is an episodic Panel Game along the lines of QI, where Tom "almost-randomly" selects an article from That Other Wiki (keeping the article hidden from the others) and asks questions related to it while the other three try to answer them.
-Correct answers earn points and a ding, while particularly good answers are awarded Mystery Biscuits!note .
+Correct answers earn points and a ding, while particularly good answers are awarded MYSTERY BISCUITS!* .

-Jokes, puns, and divergences abound as Tom tries to get through the article in some semblance of time while awarding points and Mystery Biscuits!note to the panelists.
+Jokes, puns, and divergences abound as Tom tries to get through the article in some semblance of time while awarding points and MYSTERY BISCUITS!* to the panelists.

 Tropes found in this series:

 - Absentee Actor: